verrazzano/docs/content/en/docs/setup/install/multicluster.md

    - The API address of the managed cluster, in the `apiUrl` status field.
 This is used by the admin cluster's authentication proxy to route incoming requests for managed cluster information, to the managed cluster's authentication proxy.

-### Verify that managed cluster registration completed
+### Verify that managed cluster registration has completed
 You can perform all the verification steps on the admin cluster.

 1. Verify that the managed cluster can connect to the admin cluster.
 View the status of the `VerrazzanoManagedCluster`